aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 In order to utilize Amazon EFS file system with dynamic provisioning on our EKS cluster, we need to confirm that we have the EFS CSI Driver installed.
 The [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) implements the CSI specification for container orchestrators to manage the lifecycle of Amazon EFS file systems.

-> Optional:
-> To learn how to install the [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) on a non-workshop cluster, follow the instructions in our documentation.

-As part of our workshop environment, the EKS cluster has pre-installed the Amazon Elastic File System Container Storage Interface (CSI) Driver.
-We can confirm the installation by running the following command:
+As part of our workshop environment the EKS cluster has the Amazon Elastic File System Container Storage Interface (CSI) Driver pre-installed.
+We can confirm the installation like so:

 ```bash
 $ kubectl get daemonset efs-csi-node -n kube-system